Sanction Information

 • Any activity not being held at a club’s official grounds

-• Fundraising activities not held at the club’s own grounds
+• Fundraising activities not held at the club’s own grounds and/or involving a third party charity or organisation.

 • Club functions or events not held at club’s official grounds

-• Fundraising or other events involving High Risk activities
+• Fundraising or other events involving High Risk activities (see list below)

 • Alternative training activities that are not football activities.
 Eg. swim sessions, gym sessions, beach runs during the season and out of season.

-• Any other event or activity which is not a normal winter football activity.
+• Any other event or activity which is not a normal Winter football activity.

-• Jumping Castles, Inflatables & Amusement Rides – SEE BELOW – CoC document upload required with application
+• Jumping Castles, Inflatables & Amusement Rides – SEE BELOW – Public Liability Certificate of Currency document provided by the company providing the inflatable device must be obtained and uploaded with the Sanction application.

-Jumping Castles, Inflatables & Amusement Rides
+Jumping Castles, Inflatables & Amusement Rides Safety

-When Jumping Castles, Inflatables and Amusement Rides are being hired or used for an event, clubs must obtain proof from the equipment supplier that the supplier also holds a sufficient level of Public Liability Insurance.
-Suppliers of jumping castles, inflatables and amusement rides to FNSW clubs and associations must have a minimum of $20 Million Public Liability cover and proof of this must be obtained and uploaded to FNSW with the Sanctioning Application Form.
+When Jumping Castles, Inflatables and Amusement Rides are being hired or used for an event, clubs must obtain proof from the equipment supplier that the supplier holds a sufficient level of Public Liability Insurance.
+Suppliers of jumping castles, inflatables and amusement rides to FNSW clubs and associations must have a minimum of $20 Million Public Liability cover and proof of this cover must be obtained and uploaded to FNSW with the Sanctioning Application Form.

 To obtain the required proof, a copy of the Public Liability Certificate of Currency must be requested and obtained from the supplier of the equipment.
 A copy of the supplier’s Certificate of Currency must then be uploaded with the FNSW Sanction Application form.